Syphon/Unity3D/Syphon Implementations/Unity3D/Unity3D-3_5/SyphonUnityExample/Assets/Plugins/readme.txt

 Add a SyphonClientTexture to any object in your scene.

 On the Syphon.cs script inspector:
-Click on a syphon server in the dropdown menu, then click 'add' to add it to the clients list.
+Click on a Syphon server in the dropdown menu, then click 'add' to add it to the clients list.
-On your SyphonClientTexture, in the public inspector fields, add the name and appName of the client you just added. take a look at the code in SyphonClientTexture.cs's ApplyTexture() method to see how to add additional functionality- adding the texture to projectors, bump maps, etc.
+On your SyphonClientTexture, in the public inspector fields, add the name and appName of the client you just added.
+Take a look at the code in SyphonClientTexture.cs's ApplyTexture() method to see how to add additional functionality- adding the texture to projectors, bump maps, etc.